 JASHEN announces the official launch of three new models at CES 2021

 SHENZHEN, China, Jan.
-11, 2021 /PRNewswire/ -- JASHEN, a leading innovator in household cleaning and vacuuming, announced the launch of three new smart vacuum models at the first all-digital CES 2021 on Jan 11th.
-These models include the F16 2-in-1 Cordless Wet Dry Vacuum Cleaner with Removable Li-ion battery and patented BRN hair tangle-free technology; M16 Multi-Floor Cleaner with patented dirty water full detection technology that detects waste water levels and prevents overflow; and S10 robot vacuum and mop compatible with Alexa and Google Echo
+12, 2021 /PRNewswire/ -- JASHEN, a leading innovator in household cleaning, announced the launch of three new smart vacuum models at the first all-digital CES 2021 on Jan 11th.
+These models include the F16 Cordless Wet Dry Vacuum Cleaner with Removable Li-ion battery and patented BRN hair tangle-free technology; M16 Multi-Floor Cleaner with dirty water full detection system; and S10 robot vacuum&mop compatible with Alexa and Google Echo

 "JASHEN strives to bring intelligence to our products making cleaning a more enjoyable and comfortable experience," said Jason Huang, JASHEN's founder and president.
-"JASHEN's CES 2021 showcase features our expanding product line of home cleaning appliances on the global stage, with the launch of F16 2-in 1 wet dry vacuum cleaner, upgraded M16 floor cleaner and S10 robot vacuum, as well as the proven V18 series vacuums.
-We will continue toward our goal of offering the best-performing and most effective cleaning appliances"
+"JASHEN's CES 2021 showcase features our expanding product line of home cleaning appliances on the global stage, In the future, we will contribute more new technologies and products to the industry"

 F16 2-in-1 Wet Dry Vacuum Cleaner